cinema antiplastique is a film and movement studio where

 university of arts helsinki, finland

-rania has lived, taught and studied on the continents of africa, europe and turtle island (north america). she is the daughter of egyptian immigrants to the u.s. who returned to cairo, where rania lived between 2007-2016, across years of revolution and counter revolution. rania is the mother of one daughter, and lives and works in the land known as new york city.
+rania has lived, learned, taught and studied in egypt, finland, england and turtle island (north america). she is the daughter of egyptian immigrants to the u.s. who returned have long since returned to egypt, where rania lived between the years 2007-2016. she is a mother of one daughter, she lives, dances and works in cinema antiplastique, and the land presentlly known as brooklyn, new york.

 faq